njyjn/wedo-api/README.md

 ### Testing

 A Postman collection `WedoAPI.postman_collection.json` has been provided for testing.
-Before running the collection, run the script `pretest.sh` to prepare the database.
+If running locally, before running the collection, run the script `pretest.sh` to prepare the database, and edit the collection variable `HOST` to be `http://localhost:5000`

 ```shell
 source ./pretest.sh
 ```

+If running tests as a Udacity reviewer, run the postman collection outright without replacing any variables.
+The tokens are valid at commit time.

 ### Models